brettkromkamp/awesome-knowledge-management/README.md

 ![Isometric classroom](resources/isometric-classroom.png)

-> A curated list of amazingly awesome articles, people, projects, applications, software libraries and projects related to the knowledge management space in general, and in particular [Contextualise](https://www.contextualise.dev/), the (personal and collaborative) knowledge management application that I am developing.
+> A curated list of amazingly awesome articles, people, applications, software libraries and projects related to the knowledge management space in general, and in particular [Contextualise](https://www.contextualise.dev/), the (personal and collaborative) knowledge management application that I am developing.

 ## Contents